University Administrative Policies

 The business traveler's airfare, as described in this policy, will be reimbursed to and from the work location to the business destination.

 Airfare to and from a personal destination is not allowable, unless documentation is provided showing that the cost was less than the airfare to and from the business destination.
-In such cases, Financial Services must be provided with documentation that shows what the airfare costs directly to and from the business destination, for the actual dates of the business event, would have been.
+In such cases, Financial Services must be provided with documentation that shows what the airfare costs directly to and from the business destination for the actual dates of the business event, would have been.
 The documentation should be from a travel site, such as Travelocity or Expedia, and include at least the three (3) lowest-cost flight choices; when applicable, Southwest Airlines' airfare also should be included as a comparison.
 The lowest cost, using a reasonable flight schedule based on the dates and times of the business event, will be used to determine what is allowable.
-If contemporaneous documentation is not provided, Financial Services will conduct a post-travel-date comparison.
-Comparison methodology is located on the Unrestricted Accounting-Main website.

 13.2.
 Ground Transportation

-The business traveler's ground transportation costs will be reimbursed, as described in this policy, and limited to the dates of the business event and for appropriate business needs.
+The business traveler's ground transportation costs will be reimbursed, as described in this policy, for appropriate business needs.

-Additional costs, incurred for dates before or after the dates of the business event, or for other individuals not on University business, are not allowable.
-If shuttle, taxi, or similar costs are incurred in which costs for non-UNM business travelers are included, there must be clear documentation of what the cost for the business traveler only would have been.
+Additional costs, incurred on dates before or after the dates of the business event, or for other individuals not on University business, are not allowable under this policy.
+If shuttle, taxi, or similar costs are incurred in which costs for non-UNM business travelers are included, there must be clear documentation of what the cost for the business traveler only would have been, if applicable.

 13.3.
 Lodging Costs